Motor vehicle duty is payable when you apply to register or transfer registration of a motor vehicle.

 If you are applying for an exemption from duty, you must lodge an application and provide supporting documentation.

-Registering or transferring registration of a motor vehicle to a beneficiary following the death of the registered owner.
-This includes executors or administrators registering or transferring registration for the purpose of transferring the vehicle to the beneficiary, or for the sale of a vehicle when winding up an estate.
+Transferring registration of a motor vehicle to a beneficiary following the death of the registered owner.
+An exemption is also available for registering or transferring registration of a motor vehicle to a surviving spouse/domestic partner beneficiary and for registering or transferring registration of a motor vehicle to an executor or administrators for the purpose of transferring the vehicle to a beneficiary, or for the sale of a vehicle when winding up an estate.

 Registering or transferring registration of a motor vehicle between spouses or domestic partners, or as a result of the breakdown of a marriage or a domestic relationship.